KavanBahrami/Democratic-Party-of-Oregon/multnomah-county-democrats-2025-2026-platform.md

-Page | 1

-DEMOCRATIC PARTY OF MULTNOMAH COUNTY
+# DEMOCRATIC PARTY OF MULTNOMAH COUNTY

-2025 -2026 PLATFORM AND LEGISLATIVE ACTION ITEMS
+## 2025 -2026 PLATFORM AND LEGISLATIVE ACTION ITEMS

 Presented by the Platform, Resolution, and Legislation Committee
 Bobbi Yambasu, Chair

-Page | 2

 Democratic Party of Multnomah County
 2025 -26 Platform